ted-tanner/seagreen/Readme.md

 Some niceties of SeaGreen:

 * No [function coloring](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) difficulties.
-Green threads may be launched from anywhere in your program, making it super easy to integrate seagreenlib into existing codebases.
+Green threads may be launched from anywhere in your program, making it super easy to integrate libseagreen into existing codebases.
 * SeaGreen is intuitive to use and won't turn your existing code into spaghetti.

 ## The SeaGreen Pirate's Code (invariants/rules for using the library)